Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/workspaces-and-teams.md

     When you are done adding roles, you are redirected back to the **Invite Admin** dialog.

     {:.important}
-    > **Important:** Before you move on, make sure the **Enable RBAC Token** checkbox is checked.
-The RBAC token is what allows the new admin to send a token to the Admin API to configure the system programmatically.
+    > **Important:** Before you proceed, ensure the **Enable RBAC Token** checkbox is checked.
+The RBAC token is what allows the new admin to use the Admin API to configure the system programmatically.

 7. Click **Invite Admin** to send the invite.

     If you have [SMTP](/gateway/{{page.kong_version}}/kong-manager/configuring-to-send-email) set up, Kong Manager sends an email with a registration link.

-    If you don't have SMTP enabled, you can generate a registration link for the new administrator manually.
+    If you don't have SMTP enabled, the following instructions guide you to generate a registration link manually.

 ### Register the admin manually